Asaayu/Arma-Spotify-Player/README.md

 # Asaayu's Arma Spotify Player
-### Asaayu's Arma Spotify Player (AASP) is an in-game system to allow users to interact with their Soptify application through through Arma 3.
+### Asaayu's Arma Spotify Player (AASP) is an in-game system to allow users to interact with their Spotify application through through Arma 3.

 ## Legal Information
 **Asaayu's Arma Spotify Player (AASP)** is not affiliated, created by, nor endorsed by Spotify, Spotify AB, and Spotify Technology S.A.